project-greenheart/Project-Greenheart/Section 7 -- VR.md

 ## VR-first

 ES VI should not be VR-first.
-That's might not be profitable and not everyone can afford VR yet.
+It might not be a profitable move and not everyone can afford VR yet.